jyellick/obc-docs/glossary.md

 <tr>
 <td width="20%"><b>Validating Node (Peer)</b></td>
 <td>
-  Purpose: Creates and validates transactions, and maintains the state<p><p>
+  Purpose: Creates and validates transactions, and maintains the states of chaincodes<p><p>
   Key Roles:<p>
   1)	Manages and maintains user certificates issued by membership service<p>
   2)	Creates transactions<p>
   3)	Executes and validates transactions with other validating nodes on the network<p>
-  4)	Maintains a local copy of all transaction data & chaincode states.<p>
+  4)	Maintains a local copy of ledger<p>
   5)	Participates in consensus and update ledger
   <p><p>
   Owned by: Network Proprietor, Solution Provider (if they belong to the same entity)